AlexShows/tsStego/README.md

 Future Work
 ===========

-Add XOR of text into image
+Add XOR of text into image.

-Add encryption of plain text
+Add encryption of plain text.

 License
 =======